 What is blank verse?

 Blank verse is unrhymed iambic pentameter.
 But what is iambic pentameter?
-Perhaps the best way to answer this question is by way of an example or two.
+We offer a fuller definition here, but perhaps the best way to answer this question is by way of an example or two.
 First, from Shakespeare:

 But soft!
 What light through yonder window breaks?